andreasnilssondev/html-email-to-text/README.md

 --------------------

-Hello there
+Hello there email coder this is an example of html-email-to-text formatting

 This email can be formatted in plain text too.

 It works with a link [/links] or two [/another-link].

 If you wrap links around images it will use the alt text together with the link.